-Sodium channel blocker challenge (ajmaline, procainamide, flecainide, and pilsicainide) has been used extensively for investigating the possibility of Brugada syndrome in cardiac arrest survivors, although these are mainly reported in series of patients with a strong suspicion of Brugada syndrome279-281 rather than in unexplained cardiac arrest survivors.282 The use of leads V1 and V2 in the second and third intercostal space or high right precordial ECG leads during provocation increases the diagnostic yield.^{233,283} In the CASPER registry, there was a yield from procainamide challenge,284 although this may underestimate the true burden, as different sodium channel blockers have different potencies for inducing the type 1 Brugada ECG pattern.
-For example, ajmaline is associated with an odds ratio of 8 for inducing the type 1 Brugada ECG pattern compared with procainamide285 and a 4% yield in a small group of "healthy" controls.286 Furthermore, while recent consensus guidelines would give a definite diagnosis to a cardiac arrest survivor with a type 2 or 3 pattern converting to a type 1, the implication of a drug-induced type 1 pattern without a baseline type 2 or 3 is not addressed.152 Yet cardiac arrest survivors from CASPER without a type 2 or 3 pattern had positive procainamide challenges.284 Other tests such as the full stomach test have been proposed but have not been taken up in general.287
+Sodium channel blocker challenge (ajmaline, procainamide, flecainide, and pilsicainide) has been used extensively for investigating the possibility of Brugada syndrome in cardiac arrest survivors, although these are mainly reported in series of patients with a strong suspicion of Brugada syndrome279-281 rather than in unexplained cardiac arrest survivors.
+The use of leads V1 and V2 in the second and third intercostal space or high right precordial ECG leads during provocation increases the diagnostic yield.
+In the CASPER registry, there was a yield from procainamide challenge, although this may underestimate the true burden, as different sodium channel blockers have different potencies for inducing the type 1 Brugada ECG pattern.
+For example, ajmaline is associated with an odds ratio of 8 for inducing the type 1 Brugada ECG pattern compared with procainamide and a 4% yield in a small group of "healthy" controls.
+Furthermore, while recent consensus guidelines would give a definite diagnosis to a cardiac arrest survivor with a type 2 or 3 pattern converting to a type 1, the implication of a drug-induced type 1 pattern without a baseline type 2 or 3 is not addressed.
+Yet cardiac arrest survivors from CASPER without a type 2 or 3 pattern had positive procainamide challenges.
+Other tests such as the full stomach test have been proposed but have not been taken up in general.

-Different approaches for provocation of an underlying repolarization abnormality have been employed including drug challenge with quinidine and sotalol and mental stress tests.288-291 These may offer utility in the future but have not been tested in the cardiac arrest survivor.
+Different approaches for provocation of an underlying repolarization abnormality have been employed including drug challenge with guinidine and sotalol and mental stress tests.288-291 These may offer utility in the future but have not been tested in the cardiac arrest survivor.

-Coronary vasospasm, while a recognized cause of cardiac arrest, may not be picked up clinically at presentation.292 Ergonovine or acetylcholine challenge has been proposed as a Class 1 indication by recent guidelines293 and was employed selectively in the CASPER experience.216 Hyperventilation has also been used as a diagnostic test.294 Recent experience from the Paris Sudden Death Expertise Center investigators suggests that pharmacological challenge is useful for diagnosis and could be better employed.295 Nonetheless, there are few centers with extensive experience in the use of the test, and there is a possibility of false-positive findings in the cardiac arrest survivor population. rapid supraventricular tachycardias that degenerate into ventricular fibrillation have all previously been described as culprits requiring an invasive approach to diagnosis and curative ablation therapy.^{298,299} Electroanatomic voltage mapping of the right ventricle is a discretionary tool that may be considered to detect evidence of subclinical arrhythmogenic right ventricular cardiomyopathy.300 More recently, extensive endocardial and epicardial mapping of unexplained cardiac arrest cases has been employed to identify cases with either Purkinje triggers and/ or subtle depolarization abnormalities that may be suitable for ablation therapy.301
+Coronary vasospasm, while a recognized cause of cardiac arrest, may not be picked up clinically at presentation.
+Ergonovine or acetylcholine challenge has been proposed as a Class 1 indication by recent guidelines and was employed selectively in the CASPER experience.
+Hyperventilation has also been used as a diagnostic test.
+Recent experience from the Paris Sudden Death Expertise Center investigators suggests that pharmacological challenge is useful for diagnosis and could be better employed.
+Nonetheless, there are few centers with extensive experience in the use of the test, and there is a possibility of false-positive findings in the cardiac arrest survivor population.

+Adenosine challenge has been used to unmask pre-excitation that may otherwise be missed.
+In the absence of other causes, it will indicate the need for electrophysiological study to evaluate the risk of the accessory pathway (rapidity of antegrade conduction) followed by ablation therapy.
+However, electrophysiological study is not routinely included in the workup of unexplained cardiac arrest.
+Indeed, previous consensus guidelines proposed a Class 3 indication when assessing a suspected primary electrical disorder.
+It does not add additional diagnostic or prognostic value unless there is evidence to indicate otherwise.
+For example, pre-excited atrial fibrillation, bundle branch re-entrant ventricular tachycardia, and rapid supraventricular tachycardias that degenerate into ventricular fibrillation have all previously been described as culprits requiring an invasive approach to diagnosis and curative ablation therapy.
+Electroanatomic voltage mapping of the right ventricle is a discretionary tool that may be considered to detect evidence of subclinical arrhythmogenic right ventricular cardiomyopathy.
+More recently, extensive endocardial and epicardial mapping of unexplained cardiac arrest cases has been employed to identify cases with either Purkinje triggers and/or subtle depolarization abnormalities that may be suitable for ablation therapy.